ttsiodras/UART_in_VHDL/README.md

                                                         |
     Samples must be taken in the middle of the pulses --'

-UART is the very simple serial protocol; with one start bit pulling down the line to the LOW voltage, then the N bits of our octet, then our one or two stop bits, pulling the line UP.
+UARTs follow a very simple protocol; with one start bit pulling down the line to the LOW voltage, then the N bits of the octet, then one or two stop bits (8N1 or 8N2), pulling the line back UP.

 It turned out that transmitting serial data was child's play - I completed it within a couple of hours, and it pretty much worked on the first try.